Add to Chrome.

 The installation process should take less than a minute.

 What is the difference between "Login OTPs" and "Recovery OTPs"?

-Login OTPs: Login OTPs can be generated on this page: https://lastpass.com/otp.php and they are "one time passwords" that you can print off and carry with you.
-Each one time password in that list can then be used to login to LastPass via https://lastpass.com/otp.php - the idea is that if you are on an untrusted computer, and do not want to enter your master password because of a threat of keyloggers, you can use the OTP.
-It expires after you use it, but allows you to login without entering your master password.
+Login OTPs or One Time Passwords can be generated on this page: https://lastpass.com/otp.php You can print off these passwords and carry them with you.
+Each one time password in that list can then be used to log in to LastPass via https://lastpass.com/otp.php - the idea is that if you are on an untrusted computer, and do not want to enter your Master Password because of a keylogger threat, you can use the OTP.
+It expires after you use it, but allows you to log in without entering your Master Password.
 These are portable, and are not local to the device where they are generated.
-The list can be accessed anywhere when you login at https://lastpass.com/otp.php where you can generated and print more.
+The list can be accessed anywhere when you log in at https://lastpass.com/otp.php where you can generate and print more.
 They are not to be used for account recovery.